Funding & Acknowledgements

 02291330 Insufficient data to calculate trend 1697 4 2011 - 2014 35 - - - -

-At one program location, monthly average salinity increased by 2.06 ppt per year.
-At four program locations, monthly average salinity decreased between 0.07 and 0.44 ppt per year.
+At two program locations, monthly average salinity increased by 0.31 ppt per year at one site and by 2.06 ppt per year at the other.
+At three program locations, monthly average salinity decreased between 0.06 and 0.44 ppt per year.
 No detectable change in monthly average salinity was observed at seven locations.
 There was insufficient data to fit a model for four locations.

 Salinity - Continuous - Program 354